cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 with a significant boost: almost 3x on lookup hits!

-While the native code itself is very fast, the overheads of hopping back and forth between Java and native is significant.
-When you have to do it over and over, the costs really do add up.
+While the native code itself is very fast, the overheads of hopping back and forth between Java and native are significant.
+When you have to do it over and over, the costs add up.
+So unless the work we do in a native library can be batched in a way that

 #### Setting the stage